Friendly's: History

 In 1998, Kim Andereck was brought in as vice president of franchise development and became instrumental in creating an aggressive franchise program for the chain, which had been company-owned.
-Now, about 50% of its restaurants are franchise-owned.
+By 2021, about 66% of its restaurants are franchise-owned.
 In summer 2000, Friendly's switched to the American Stock Exchange; symbol FRN.
 In June 2007, Friendly's appointed president and CEO George Condos; that summer it was bought for $337 million by the private investment firm Sun Capital Partners, Inc. In December 2008, Ned R. Lidvall was appointed president and CEO.

 On August 5, 2009, the first Friendly's Express opened in Mansfield, Massachusetts, with three in 2010: April 28 at Coolidge Corner in Brookline, July 7 in Wareham, and September 28 in Methuen.

 On February 10, 2012, Harsha V. Agadi stepped down as chief executive officer.
 Agadi invested his own money in the company and remains on the board of directors.

 On April 12, 2012, Friendly's announced that John M. Maguire had been named chief executive officer of the company.

 On November 25, 2014, it was announced that all 14 of the Friendly's locations in Ohio would be closed.

 On June 20, 2016, Dean Foods announced the acquisition of Friendly's Ice Cream for $155 million.
 This did not change the ownership of the restaurants, as Sun Capital Partners continues to run the currently existing locations.

 In early 2018, Friendly's opened a new "prototype" restaurant at the Apex Center in Marlborough, Massachusetts, to test delivery, catering, online ordering and a revised menu.

 Friendly's abruptly closed most of their locations in upstate New York on April 7, 2019.
 Several locations in New England were also among the closures.

 Co-founder Curtis Blake died on May 24, 2019, at the age of 102.

 On August 19, 2019, Friendly's closed its North Providence location, its last in Rhode Island.

 In early October 2019, the last remaining restaurant in Virginia closed.

-It was located in Chester, Virginia.
+Friendly's closed its Brattleboro, Vermont location in 2024.

 Co-founder S. Prestley Blake died on February 11, 2021, at the age of 106.